The big news in TMT in September was ADBE’s acquisition of Figma, which I covered here.

 CNSWF built a perfect acquisition and optimization playbook for a world that no longer exists.
 On a conceptual level, the bull case is that good capital allocation skills apply to any environment, and the bear case is that the chasm is too wide.

-To read the full transcript, the top 20 below, or over 20,000 more in the Stream library, sign up for a free trial.
+To read the full transcript, the top 20 below, or over 28,000 more in the Stream library, request access here.

 Top 10 Expert Call Transcripts – Information Technology – September 2022